Virology Specimen Collection Guidelines

 Cerebral Spinal Fluid (CSF)

 Should be collected in sterile container.
 PCR is a much more sensitive method for diagnosing viral infections from CSF.
 0.2 mL per PCR test ordered is needed.
 To culture CSF, a minimum of 0.5 mL of fluid insures a complete viral work up.
-Do not dilute in viral transport media (VTM).
+Do not dilute in universal transport media (UTM).

 Miscellaneous Body Fluids pericardial, peritoneal, etc.)